Escartem/AnimeWwise/README.md

 ### Important !
 A map is only here to recover names, not make extraction possible, you can use old maps or no map at all and still get all the audio from the game.
 Maps being outdated only mean you will not have the latest names automatically found, you can still load and extract audio !

-### ⚠️ Only Genshin, Star Rail and Zenless supported !
+### ⚠️ Only Genshin, Star Rail, Zenless and Endfield supported !

 ### ⚠️ Genshin will not be updated at every version, and current version of music names is 5.3 for now

-### ⚠️ ZZZ changed how audio is stored, no updates beyond 2.2 planned for now
+### ⚠️ ZZZ changed how audio is stored, the game will still be updated but will be incomplete

 # Usage